open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 > which contains recommendations on securing sensitive information such as the
 > API key required by this exporter.

+> **Note**: The metrics exporter is not considered stable yet and may suffer breaking changes.

 ## Configuration

 The only required setting is a [Datadog API key](https://app.datadoghq.com/account/settings#api).